-- 2) Parking brake must be locked in the PARK POSITION before exiting from the truck. - ♠ Parking brake must remain locked in the park position (2) except when an operator is in the normal operating position.
+- 2) Parking brake must be locked in the PARK POSITION before exiting from the vehicle. - ▲ Parking brake must remain locked in the park position (2) except when an operator is in the normal operating position.

-3) ANSI/ASME REGULATIONS
+3) ANSI/ASME/ISO REGULATIONS